 - helps the audience make meaningful connections with the subject matter;

 - aids scientists in contextualizing their work;

 Documentary films are especially good at creating teachable moments and providing opportunities to apply critical thinking skills by testing the validity of the films' message.

-The formula is simple: A panel of experts and the audience view a water documentary (such as "FLOW," "Last Call at the Oasis," or "Gasland") together followed by an extended moderated discussion period between the panel and the audience.
-Moderators actively manage the discussion by challenging the panelists with follow up questions, asking questions to simplify the language the expert is using, and passing a question among panelists to bring out different points of view.
+The LTAW event formula is simple; a panel of experts and the audience view a water-related film together followed by a moderated discussion between the panel and the audience.
+Moderators actively manage the discussion by challenging the panelists with follow up questions, asking questions to simplify language, and encouraging different points of view.